EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Limitations and Future Works

-\textbf{Misclassification of background subtypes.} While our method is robust to hallucinated tags, its quality can degrade when true foreground tags are mistakenly classified as background subtypes.
-In such cases, BRSA (\cref{sec:brsa}) follows incorrect cues and regenerates residual object traces (see Fig. \ref{fig:appendix_limitations_failure}).
-Strong background-aware reasoning from large MLLMs \citep{bai2025qwen2.5vl, zhu2025internvl3} alleviates this issue, but fully preventing semantic misclassification remains an open challenge.

 \textbf{Presence of object effects.} EraseLoRA removes the target object and synthesizes plausible background texture, but does not explicitly handle physical effects caused by the object outside the mask (\emph{e.g.}, shadows, lighting distortion, reflections).
-Thus, if these effects are not masked, some subtle traces may remain after removal (see Fig. \ref{fig:appendix_limitations_failure}).
+Thus, subtle traces may remain if these effects are not included in the mask.
+A practical solution is to use an interactive mask that encompasses both the object and its effects, which helps achieve more seamless removal (see Fig.~\ref{fig:appendix_limitations_failure}).

-\textbf{Additional computational overhead.} EraseLoRA requires background-aware reasoning from MLLMs \citep{liu2023llava, zhu2025internvl3, bai2025qwen2.5vl} and test-time optimization \citep{wang2020tta} with LoRA adapters \citep{hu2022lora}, introducing extra computation compared to training-free object removal methods \citep{esser2024dit, jia2025designedit, sun2025attentiveeraser}.
+\textbf{Additional computational overhead.} EraseLoRA requires background-aware reasoning from MLLMs \cite{liu2023llava, zhu2025internvl3, bai2025qwen2.5vl} and test-time optimization \cite{wang2021tta} with LoRA adapters \cite{hu2022lora}, introducing extra computation compared to training-free object removal methods \cite{esser2024dit, jia2025designedit, sun2025attentiveeraser}.
 Since the optimization is performed per background context, the cost scales with the number of different backgrounds encountered.
+However, this overhead can be effectively mitigated through several efficiency-oriented strategies.
+By selectively utilizing MLLMs of various scales, such as using LLaVA-7B \cite{liu2023llava} instead of the default InternVL3-78B \cite{zhu2025internvl3}, the parameter scale is reduced by approximately 11$\times$ while maintaining over 98.0\% and 91.4\% of the performance in BG Sim. and FG Sim., respectively (see Tab. \ref{tab:ab_robustness_mllms_tag2mask}, left).